binarynoise/Appdate/README.md

-**Important**: you need to point to the site where you can actually download the `.apk` as Appdate scans the `html` for links to these files, e.g. for github you need to append `releases`
+**Important**: you need to point to the site where you can actually download the `.apk` as Appdate scans the `html` for links to these files, e.g. for github you need to append `/releases`

 ## currently supported